 Launched by three partners in the USA in 2006, Urbanspoon provided an online forum for peer-reviewing of restaurants.
-The service expanded to Australia in 2008 and is still the leading referral site for the industry.
+The service expanded to Australia in 2008 and and was bought by the India-based Zomato in 2015, after which the original name was retired.
 Urbanspoon and its competitors put restaurant rating in the hands of customers, rather than professional reviewers.

 In 2013, a US survey of the use of review sites for local businesses found that restaurant sites are used the most.
 Sixty-seven per cent of consumers had searched for restaurants, up from 57% the previous year.
 Along with the rise of the food blogger this has changed the way we choose a restaurant.